Hydroxyeicosatetraenoic Acids and Related

 5-Oxo-6t,8c,11c,14c-eicosatetraenoic acid is a chemo-attractant for eosinophils and neutrophils, and it also takes part in actin polymerization, calcium mobilization, integrin expression and degranulation.
 Its signalling functions are mediated via a Gi/o-coupled receptor ('OXE'), leading to increased intracellular calcium concentrations and inhibition of cAMP production.
 By increasing the production of dermal fibroblasts, it promotes wound healing, but this is inhibited by the action of ceramide 1-phosphate on its receptor (OXER1 in mice).
 In contrast, it stimulates the proliferation of prostate tumour cells, and it is believed to be a mediator in asthma and other allergic diseases.
 Efforts are underway to find inhibitors of the OXE receptor of potential clinical value.

 12S-Hydroxy-5c,8c,10t,14c-eicosatetraenoic acid (12S-HETE) is the precursor of the hepoxilins but has functions of its own.
-In nervous tissue, it modulates membrane properties and stimulates melatonin synthesis, while together with 15S‑HETE, it serves as a secondary messenger in synaptic transmission and is involved in learning and memory processes; increased levels are found in Alzheimer's disease.
+In nervous tissue, it modulates membrane properties and stimulates melatonin synthesis, while together with 15S‑HETE, it serves as a secondary messenger in synaptic transmission and is involved in learning and memory processes; increased levels are found in Alzheimer's disease, and it is the main form produced during brain ischemia.
 12S‑HETE can either stimulate or inhibit aggregation in platelets, depending on species and circumstances, and it can cause constriction of blood vessels but inhibition of thromboxane (TxA2)-induced platelet aggregation while stimulating lipoxin synthesis.
 The serum level of 12-HETE has been shown to be elevated in individuals with coronary heart disease, and in leukocytes, it promotes chemotaxis and induces the synthesis of heat-shock protein.

 Particular attention has been devoted to how 12S‑HETE suppresses cancer cell apoptosis, and promotes cancer cell invasion, motility, and tumour angiogenesis.
 It inhibits the adhesion of cancer cells to endothelial cells, and this has been linked to metastasis in cancer of the prostate and is mediated via cell surface signalling and activation of protein kinase C; it promotes the proliferation of ovarian and other cancer cells by various mechanisms.
 Extracellular vesicles derived from platelets promote tumour metastasis, and the explanation appears to be that they deliver 12‑lipoxygenase to cancer cells where free and phospholipid-esterified 12S‑HETEs are generated.